MichaelCereda/react-native-form-generator/README.md

 ```
     npm install --save react-native-form-generator
 ```
-## Warning: I'm actively working on this project
+## I'm actively working on this project

-* Pull requests are very very welcome
+* Pull requests are very very welcome.
+They make my day ;).
-* All the elements are tested and stable against normal use cases (but i expect to do a lot of changes here and there)
+* Master should be considered 'unstable' even if I do my best to keep it nice and safe.
+* Every release has its own branch.
-* Slider hasn't been created
+* Slider hasn't been created.
 * I have to document the code properly and do some housekeeping, i apologize in advance.

 ## Example

-Please check the folder _examples_.
+Please check the folder _examples_ for an always up to date use case.

 the example below generates the form you see in the animation
 ```javascript